 Insecticides should help treat most types of infestations.
 However, if they’ve already gotten to the fruit, you may want to consider it a loss and try to propagate the offsets.

 Besides pests, the leaves may show signs of disease.
-If the leaves are pale, it may not get enough sunlight.
+If the leaves are pale, they may not get enough sunlight.
 Try moving the plant to a brighter spot.

 Pink Pineapple Plant Suggested Uses